Membership Roster by Seat Channel Islands National Marine Sanctuary Advisory Council

 Email: jacqueline.phelps@coastal.ca.gov

-Jackie Phelps is a Coastal Program Analyst at the California Coastal Commission, where she has been working to protect and enhance California's coast and ocean since 2012.
-Jackie earned a BA in Biology and Environmental Studies, as well as a minor in Legal Studies, from UC Santa Cruz.
-Prior to joining the Commission Jackie worked as a research assistant at Long Marine Lab and as a stewardship assistant at the Land Trust of Santa Cruz County.
-Jackie was born and raised in beautiful Ventura.
+Jacki Phelps is a District Supervisor at the California Coastal Commission, where she has been working to protect and enhance California's coast and ocean since 2012.
+Jacki earned a MS in Management from California Lutheran University, and a BA in Biology and Environmental Studies, as well as a minor in Legal Studies, from the University of California, Santa Cruz.
+Jacki is the Commission’s South Central Coast Tribal Liaison and is a member of the Plastic Pollution Reduction Task Force.
+Prior to joining the Commission Jacki worked as a research assistant at Long Marine Lab and as a stewardship assistant at the Land Trust of Santa Cruz County.
+Jacki was born and raised in beautiful Ventura.
 She has had countless adventures to local beaches and to the Channel Islands, which have inspired her to pursue a career in coastal protection.
-Jackie enjoys hiking, biking, swimming, and traveling.
+Jacki enjoys hiking, biking, swimming, and traveling.
 She spends as much time as possible exploring the natural environment both locally and abroad.

 County of Santa Barbara